WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

 have resulted in numerous deaths.

-Many, many plants are in whole or in part palatable and nutritional, eaten directly from the plant or after boiling, drying, cooking, etc. Datura wrightii is just plain deadly.
+Many, many plants of our world are in whole or in part, palatable and nutritional; some plants can be eaten raw, some after boiling, drying, cooking, etc. But raw or otherwise, Datura wrightii is just plain deadly.
 The genus name was given by Linnaeus in 1753 and in 1859 Eduard Regel (1815-1892) named the species for Charles Wright, a botanist in the Southwest who collected Datura wrightii in Texas in the 1850s.
-(More biographical information.) |
+(More biographical information about Wright.) |

 |